cesarsotovalero/cesarsotovalero.github.io/_posts/2020-12-21-dynamic-programming-classics.md

 title:  Dynamic programming
 subtitle: A handful of classical problems explained
 tags: programming
-published: false
+published: true
 image: ../img/posts/backyard.gif
 share-img: ../img/backyard.gif
 show-avatar: false
 date: 2020/12/21
 ---

-Dynamic programming (DP) is one of the most basic and challenging programming paradigms.
+Dynamic programming (DP) is one of the most basic and, at the same time, challenging programming paradigms.
 Some of the best algorithms that I know, such as the [Levenshtein distance](https://en.wikipedia.org/wiki/Levenshtein_distance) and [DTW](https://en.wikipedia.org/wiki/Dynamic_time_warping) are implemented using this paradigm.
-It consists in simplifying a complicated problem by breaking it down into simpler sub-problems in a recursive manner.
+It consists of simplifying a complicated problem by breaking it down into simpler sub-problems in a recursive manner and then using the sub-problems' precomputed solutions to solve the complicated one.
 <aside class="quote">
     <em>DP consists in simplifying a problem by breaking it down into simpler sub-problems recursively.</em>
 </aside>
 The key advantage of using DP is that it is fast.
 There are two key attributes that a problem must have in order for DP to be applicable: [optimal substructure](https://en.wikipedia.org/wiki/Optimal_substructure) and [overlapping sub-problems](https://en.wikipedia.org/wiki/Overlapping_subproblems).
-In this post, I'll rely on classical DP problems to explain the two basic solution strategies: [memoization](https://en.wikipedia.org/wiki/Memoization) and tabulation.
+In this post, I'll rely on a set of classical DP problems to explain the two basic solution strategies: [memoization](https://en.wikipedia.org/wiki/Memoization) and tabulation.
 These problems are presented and explained by Alvin Zablan, in [this](https://www.youtube.com/watch?v=oBt53YbR9Kk&t=4700s) excellent video that he prepared for [freeCodeCamp.org](https://www.freecodecamp.org).
-I write my own solutions to the problems in Java.
+I have written my own solutions to the problems in Java.

 <figure class="jb_picture">
     <img src="../img/posts/backyard.gif"